OB-lab/James_et_al._2021-MBE/README.md

 DNA 100 0 1e-8 OUTEXP
 ```

-The custom Perl script ```runboot1.pl``` internally runs ```fastsimcoal``` to simulate the specified number of SFS files in independent directories and then copies the *estimation* and *template* files of the chosen model to the newly created directories.
-The *estimation*, *template*, and *parameter values* (\*.pv) files of the best run of the chosen model shoul be previouly copied to the working directory.
+The custom Perl script ```runboot1.pl``` internally runs ```fastsimcoal``` to simulate the specified number of SFS files in independent directories and then copies the  *estimation*, *template*, and *parameter values* (\*.pv) files of the chosen model to the newly created directories.
+Those three files of the best run of the chosen model should be previously copied to the working directory.
+The *parameter values* file is used to specify the initial parameter values of the new runs.

 ```
-perl runboot1.pl D00_H00 100
+perl runboot1.pl POP1_POP2 100
 ```

-The first argument corresponds to the root name of the population pair or triad and the second argument correspons to the number of replicates.
+The first argument corresponds to the root name of the population pair or triad and the second argument corresponds to the number of replicates.
 It can take a couple of minutes to run.
 The custom Bash file ```runboot_POP1_POP2.sh``` recalculates the parameter values given the simulated SFS.

 ```
-qsub runboot_D00_H00.sh
+qsub runboot_POP1_POP2.sh
 ```

-The custom Perl script ```runboot2.pl``` extracts the parameter values of all the replicate runs as a table into a new file.
+The custom Perl script ```runboot2.pl``` extracts the parameter values of all the replicate runs in a text file.

 ```
-perl runboot2.pl D00_H00 100
+perl runboot2.pl POP1_POP2 100
 ```

 The 95% confidence intervals of every parameter can be estimated in ```R``` environment using the function ```groupwiseMean``` of the ```rcompanion``` library.